 - contact information for the account administrator and a backup administrator,

-- a brief description of your goals, audience, strategy and measurements for success, and
+- a brief overview of your goals, audience, strategy and measurements for success, and

 - an exit plan—meaning, if you need to remove your account, how will you do so?

-You also will be reminded to update (or maintain) the account administrator contact information twice per year, to ensure continuity.
-In addition, you must agree to abide by the crisis communication guidelines, outlined below.
+Users also will be required to update (or maintain) the account administrator contact information every six months, to ensure continuity.
+In addition, you must agree to abide by the crisis communication guidelines.

-Therefore, if you open or run a social media account that bears a named relationship to the university (i.e. contains the name “Case Western Reserve University,” “Case,” “CWRU” or the like), you agree to*:
+Therefore, those who open or run a social media account that bears any named relationship to the university (i.e. contains the name “Case Western Reserve University,” “Case,” “CWRU” or the like), users must agree to:

-- immediately update your page with approved messaging only from Case Western Reserve’s official Facebook and Twitter accounts (if possible),
+- immediately update the page with approved messaging only from Case Western Reserve’s official Facebook and Twitter accounts (if updates are possible),

 - not spread rumors or hearsay, and

-- share critical information you see on social media with representatives from University Marketing and Communications.
+- share critical information seen on social media with representatives from University Marketing and Communications.

 Social media outlets, including Facebook and Twitter, require account administrators be “authorized representatives” for the pages they maintain.
 Only administrators who have agreed to this protocol will be “authorized representatives” for Case Western Reserve University pages.
 Failure to comply with this policy may result in closure of the social media page or account.